cs573-21s/02-datavis-7ways/README.md

 # 3. Matplotlib (Python)

 Python's library Matplotlib makes basic plots.
 It is easy to use but it does not automatically provide any extra features.

+For this plot I used the tableua color scheme of olive, pink, cyan, brown, and grey.

 One version of my vis has exis ticks and one has a grid.